serbinskis/minecraft-plugins/SMPTweaks/README.md

 ## Custom Potions

-Adds to the server different new potions and new brewing recipes To get more info about potions use command `/smptweaks execute cpotions info`
+Adds to the server different new potions and new brewing recipes.
+To get more info about potions use the command: `/smptweaks execute cpotions info`.

 - Recall -> Teleport to spawn point
 - Wormhole -> Shoot a player and then use the potion